sammuelyee/docs/faqs.md

 slug: faqs
 js_asset: "editor"
 ---
-## Tables and data
+## Tables and Data

 ### Which databases are supported by CartoDB?

 One of the main components of CartoDB is its geospatial database built on PostgreSQL and PostGIS.
-This means that by default the CartoDB platform works over PostgreSQL due to making heavy use of PostGIS advanced capabilities.
+By default the CartoDB platform works over PostgreSQL due to making heavy use of PostGIS advanced capabilities.
 This way, if the CartoDB built-in features are not enough to perform your analysis, you can take advantage of the full power of PostGIS.

 We offer the option of connecting your own database to CartoDB as part of our Enterprise features in order to adapt the platform to your specific needs.
 If you are interested, let us know at sales@cartodb.com.

 ### How can I export my data from CartoDB?

 After you have created, updated, or deleted data from your CartoDB tables, you may want to export them for sharing or use offline.
-We make that easy for you by providing one-click data export.
+We make that easy for you by providing a one-click data export.

 <p class="wrap-border"><img src="{{ '/img/layout/faqs/export-data.png' | prepend: site.baseurl }}" alt="How can I export my data from CartoDB" /></p>